Dadir-Dev/Deep-Focus-Tracker/README.md

 ## Viewing Reports

-Navigate to the Reports page
+1. Navigate to the Reports page

-Use timeframe filters (Today/Week/Month/All) to view different periods
+2. Use timeframe filters (Today/Week/Month/All) to view different periods

-Analyze your focus patterns through interactive charts and statistics
+3. Analyze your focus patterns through interactive charts and statistics

-Review detailed session history with timestamps
+4. Review detailed session history with timestamps

+# 🧑‍💻 Author

+Dadir Dev Frontend Developer passionate about clean design, simplicity, and functional UI.